-An application for Patent in India for an invention may be filed by any of the following persons either alone or jointly with any other person:
+An application for Patent in India for an invention can be filed by:

 1. True and first inventor

 3. Legal representative of deceased true and first inventor or his/her assignee.